uxking/todo-app-semantic/README.md

 # React Todo App using Semantic UI and Firebase

-Simpel todo app using Firebase and SemanticUI.
+(work in progress) Simple todo app using Firebase and SemanticUI.

 ### Dependencies